On that fine sunny day, there was a realization.

 - This site does not focus on educated and distinguished league of professionals

-Being one of the better job search sites, its monthly traffic is growing at a very high rate.
+Being one of the best sites to upload resume, its monthly traffic is growing at a very high rate.
 The Ladders is an excellent choice for candidates with a specialized skillset who are looking for high paying jobs.

 It has a minimum salary criteria of USD 40,000 for job postings.